ascentcore/ascentcore.github.io/_openings/s-cpp.md

 ---
 title: C++ Developer
-description: We are looking for a c++ developer to be part of a growing team of software engineers that is building a series of portable c++ projects(Linux, QNX, Windows).
-The primary responsibility will be to design, develop and maintain these applications
+description: We are looking for a C++ developer to be part of a growing team of software engineers that is building a series of portable C++ projects(Linux, QNX, Windows).
+The primary responsibility will be to design, develop and maintain these applications.

 responsabilities: